steam02142/legend-of-dave/README.md

 # Legend-of-dave

+The Legend of Dave is a rouge-like dungeon crawler.
+The game features random room orders, multiple enemies, and a boss (after level 25).
+There is also a currency system which allows the player to get upgrades after each death.

 ## IMPORTANT

 Make sure everything is done in the main branch - other branches are experimental, dated, unstable, or all three